 Given the current circumstances (a vacant site and the draft new allocation), it is not considered appropriate to apply Policy E1 to this site, on the basis that the emerging Local Plan evidence base in terms of assessing future large scale employment and housing needs, coupled with an assessment of land available for employment and housing purposes, shows that this site will better serve the future sustainable growth needs of the town if it is redeveloped for housing.
-Although this is not adopted, the evidence base to the emerging g) Proposed residential and retail use

-Plan is highly relevant to this application.
+Although this is not adopted, the evidence base to the emerging Local Plan is highly relevant to this application.